SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 ### defaultTemplates ready made array with settlements trader can edit

 DefaultTemplates is a local fallback list of common settlement instruction blocks (examples) — it does NOT automatically write into a trade.
 It’s only shown/inserted when the user chooses a template.
-The array exists to speed and standardize trader input; if you prefer traders always type from scratch you can remove it or replace it with an empty list or load templates from the server per-user.
+The array exists to speed and standardize trader input; if I prefer traders always type from scratch I can remove it or replace it with an empty list or load templates from the server per-user.

 Quick line-by-line